emerald-winnie/pes21_fl25_switcher/README.md

 Here's a simple way to switch between the Steam version of PES 2021 and Football Life 2025 within the same folder.

+Don't use the .exe files if you don't trust them.
+They're there for convenience.
+Due to their behaviour of renaming files, your AV may flag them as a virus, but this is a false positive.

+What do they do?
+They literally run the corresponding .bat file in the folder which you can anaylse (more on this later).

 I know what you're thinking, "WHY?"

 Well, Football Life 2025 has everything I need: